The AI Operating System for European mid-market wealth management's AI transition

 The Compliance Wedge

 MAR surveillance is a regulatory mandate.
 It is urgent, budgeted, and non-discretionary.
 This is the pain we solve first.
 Every wealth manager must monitor employee trading and client communications for market abuse risk.
 Most firms still do this manually, with spreadsheets, email reviews, and quarterly audits.
-The regulatory bar is rising.
-Manual processes will not survive the next regulatory inspection.
+The cost of doing this manually scales with alert volume and headcount.
+The risk of missing a flag carries financial and regulatory exposure.

 Why We Win the Wedge